yene/hkoutlet/README.md

 `{"action":"control","code":{"device":"Switch1","state":"on"}}`

 ### Open Questions
-What does type 1 mean in the update?
+* pilight: What does type 1 mean in the update?
+* How does a websocket require credentials?

 ## Credits
 * https://github.com/knalli/homebridge-pilight